tomato42/tls13-spec/draft-ietf-tls-tls13.md

 ###  Server Configuration

-[TODO: Clean up the messages this comes before and after]

 When this message will be sent:

 > This message is used to provide a server configuration which the client can use in future to skip handshake negotiation and (optionally) to allow 0-RTT handshakes.
 The ServerConfiguration message is sent as the last message before the CertificateVerify.

-[TODO(ekr@rtfm.com): Should we send this in Update instead?
-Wouldn't that be nice?]

 Structure of this Message: